I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 Additionally, I was taking a thyroid medication to treat my under-active thyroid.
 To read more about the beginning of the story, reference this is the post.

 After 28 days of only inviting in raw fruits and vegetables, I started introducing baked sweet potato into my diet.
 Then I started eating baked potatoes.
-A week later I ate a slice of antibiotic-free, nitrate-free turkey everyday.
+A week later I ate a slice of natural sliced turkey everyday.
 And I slowly started adding other foods back in.

 But, I had been stretched.
 It had challenged my body in ways that resulted in constriction (tightening as a result from the stress).
 That is when the tendonitis in my hips started ruling my life.

 The struggle to walk was real!
-Emotional pain was a stressor.
+Emotional pain was also a stressor.
 After this experience, I started to receive answers through spiritual thought.
-For the first time ever, I felt that the pain in my body was linked to spirituality, and I started listening, and I started to understand that the pain was trying to teach me something.
+For the first time ever, I felt that the pain in my body was linked to a disconnection with my spirit.
+I started listening, and I started to understand that the pain was trying to teach me something.

-One day, just after I had finished my 28 days of raw eating, I passed my therapist mentor, Bena on the street.
+One day, just after I had finished my 28 days of raw eating, I passed my neighbor, Bena, on the street.
 I stopped and talked to her for a few minutes.
-She could see how thin I was (I was aware of this as well) and she wanted to help me.
+She could see how thin I was, and she wanted to help me.

 Bena has a bold, unhindered way with the way she speaks.
 That day I remember her telling me that I had an image issue.
 I thought she was alluding to an eating disorder.
 This didn’t make sense to me!?!
-AND, I knew I was way too thin.
+AND, she was stateting the obvious–I knew I was way too thin!

 I denied it, dismissed it, and walked away.